1. Home

 The benchmark interest rate is the Housing loans; Banks; Variable; Standard; Owner-occupier’ interest rate last published by the Reserve Bank of Australia before the start of the financial year.

-This generally means the rate for the month of May, published in the month of June.
+This generally means the rate for the month of May, which is usually published around the first week of June.
 See XLS download from: Indicator Lending Rates – F5.

 YearRateReference